 Course Level: Fellowship is available for Journalists.

 Study Subject: JCIE’s US-Japan Journalism Fellowship will bring four American journalists to Japan in early September 2017 to gain a deeper understanding of key social and policy issues in Japan and the dynamics of US-Japan relations.

-Award: The program will cover the costs of international airfare, lodging, required domestic travel in Japan, group meals, and a per diem for individual meals.
+Scholarship Award: The program will cover the costs of international airfare, lodging, required domestic travel in Japan, group meals, and a per diem for individual meals.

-Number of Awards: Four fellowships are available.
+Number of Scholarships: Four fellowships are available.

-The award can be taken in Japan
+Scholarship can be taken in Japan

 Eligibility: Ideal candidates will have the following background:

 - A working journalist for at least 5 years of experience in the media field, but who has not had the opportunity to be based professionally as a foreign correspondent in Japan

 - Interested in covering policy-relevant issues in Japan

 Nationality: American Journalists are eligible to apply for this fellowship.